pykong/MERLIn/README.md

     @classmethod
     @property
     def name(cls) -> str:
-        return "new_net"
+        return "new_net"  # give it a unique name here

     def _define_net(
         self, state_shape: tuple[int, int, int], num_actions: int
     ) -> nn.Sequential:
-      # you PyTorch network definition goes here
+      # your PyTorch network definition goes here
 ```

 Add `NewNet` to the registry of neural networks in `app/nets/__init__.py`, to make it automatically available to the `make_net` factory function.